What Aspect of Sleep Does Alcohol Impact Most?

 This creates a frustrating cycle: you can’t sleep, so you have a drink.
 The drink disrupts your sleep, which makes you more tired and stressed the next day, increasing the likelihood that you’ll drink again to try and get some rest.
 For people who drink heavily, the rates of insomnia are significantly higher than in the general population.
 It’s a trap that can be tough to get out of, but recognizing the pattern is the first step toward breaking it.

-Worsening Sleep Apnea and Breathing Issues
+Making Sleep Apnea and Snoring Worse

 Sleep apnea is a serious condition where your breathing repeatedly stops and starts while you sleep.
 Alcohol makes this condition much worse because it relaxes the muscles in your throat.
 This relaxation can cause your airway to collapse more easily, leading to more frequent and longer pauses in breathing, as well as louder snoring.
 In fact, research shows that drinking can increase the risk of sleep apnea by 25%.